BSW Course Descriptions

 340. Social Work and Substance Abuse (3).
 Prerequisites: SW 330.
-This course presents the current trends related to the use, abuse, and addiction of alcohol and drugs.
+This course presents the current trends related to the use, abuse, and addiction to alcohol and drugs.
 Treatment options and legal ramifications will be explored.

 343. Family and Child Welfare Services II (3).
 Prerequisite: SW 333.
-This course examines contemporary theory, practices and services in the field of child welfare and social services for children and families.
-Emphasis will be placed on supportive, supplementary, and substitute care services in child welfare, including skills and knowledge most helpful in case management with children and families.
+This course examines contemporary theory, practices, and services in the field of child welfare and social services for children and families.
+Emphasis will be placed on supportive, supplementary, and substitute care services in child welfare, including skills and knowledge most helpful in the case management with children and families.

 350. Social Work Research (3).
 Prerequisites: SW 330 and CS 201.
 This course focuses on the application of theories and skills of social research to social work practice with individuals, groups, organizations, and communities.
 It is recommended this course be taken soon after SW 330.
 Students can use the skills and knowledge developed in this course to better complete the research assignments in the advanced social work courses.